RukiiV/ME/README.md

 # ME

-Well hello there!
-My name is Elliot and I'm a college student studying Math & Computer Science.
+Why hello there!
+My name is Elliot!
+I'm in my second year of college studying Math.

-I may post some personal projects on here but I'm not too sure yet.
+I might post some personal projects on here but I'm not too sure.